Hawthorne Certified Farmers' Market

 Things to do, events, and what's happening this month

-A convenient and free evening of live music just steps from home, perfect for families in Hawthorne to relax outdoors and enjoy a community vibe with blankets or lawn chairs.
+An evening of free live music just steps from home—perfect for families and neighbors to relax outdoors, bring lawn chairs or blankets, and enjoy a community gathering.

 Stories, updates, and things to know in Hawthorne